AdobeDocs/commerce-webapi/src/pages/graphql/schema/products/index.md

 ### search attribute

-The `search` attribute causes Magento to perform a full text search on the specified keywords.
+The `search` attribute causes the application perform a full text search on the specified keywords.
 This is the same type of search that is performed from the storefront.
 If multiple keywords are specified, each keyword is evaluated separately.

 Each query must contain a `search` or `filter` attribute, or both.